FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

 <p class="caption">(\#fig:HyPeColonyPlot)**Comparison of total number of genes encoding H~2~O~2~ metabolizing enzymes ('HyPe_count') normalized to the total number of genes present in each organism ('GeneModels_count') vs. the ability of the organism to form colonies.** Symbol color corresponds to taxon lineage ('Phylum').
 Notch spans ± standard error of the median.
 Box spans median ± 1 quartile of the data.
 Whiskers span the range excluding outliers in the data.
 Citations for data sources can be found in Supplementary Table S3.</p>
 </div>

-Setting aside any cell size influence, non-colony forming phytoplankton have a smaller proportion of their total gene content encoding both H~2~O~2~ production (p = 3.2×10^-2^), and also H~2~O~2~ scavenging (Figure \@ref(fig:HyPeColonyPlot), p = 1.7×10^-2^), than do colony forming phytoplankton.
-Looking at percentage change, we found that the decrease in the fraction of total genes encoding H~2~O~2~ production between non-colony and colony forming phytoplankton is smaller (-24.71%), than the decrease in the fraction of total genes encoding H~2~O~2~ scavenging (-27.79%).
-Colony forming phytoplankton may have more active H~2~O~2~ metabolism with a particular emphasis on H~2~O~2~ scavenging, consistent with stronger H~2~O~2~ exchange among closely spaced cells within a colony [@omarDiffusionalInteractionsMarine2022].
+Setting aside cell size influences, non-colony forming phytoplankton have a smaller proportion of their total gene content encoding both H~2~O~2~ production (p = 3.2×10^-2^), and also H~2~O~2~ scavenging (Figure \@ref(fig:HyPeColonyPlot), p = 1.7×10^-2^), than do colony forming phytoplankton.
+Looking at proportional change, we found that the decrease in the fraction of total genes encoding H~2~O~2~ production between non-colony and colony forming phytoplankton is smaller (-24.71%), than the decrease in the fraction of total genes encoding H~2~O~2~ scavenging (-27.79%).
+Colony forming phytoplankton may have more active H~2~O~2~ metabolism with a particular emphasis on H~2~O~2~ scavenging, consistent with stronger H~2~O~2~ exchange among closely spaced cells within a colony (Hypothesis \@ref(hyp:Colony)) [@omarDiffusionalInteractionsMarine2022].

 Pennate and centric diatoms do not show statistically significant differences in the fraction of their total gene content encoding the production (p = 1.9×10^-1^) nor the scavenging of H~2~O~2~ (p = 9.6×10^-2^).
 This result does not support our Hypothesis \@ref(hyp:HyPeNitOxDiatom) that pennates have more genes encoding H~2~O~2~ producing enzymes due to their higher surface area to volume ratio (Data not presented).

 ## Nitric Oxide {.unnumbered}

+In the genomes and transcriptomes that we analysed, Nitric Oxide Synthase (NOS, EC:1.14.13.39) was the most frequently occurring ^•^NO producing enzyme encoded (Figure \@ref(fig:EukNitOxDotPlot)), but was not encoded, or at least not annotated, among prokaryotic phytoplankton (Data not presented).

+Nitric Oxide Dioxygenase (NOD, EC:1.14.12.17) was the most frequently occurring of the ^•^NO scavenging enzymes (Figure \@ref(fig:EukNitOxDotPlot)).
+NOD sequences were identified in some eukaryotes, but were either not annotated, or not present in *Prochlorococcus*, most green algae and most centric diatoms.
+A NOS-like sequence has recently been identified in *Synechococcus*, that also has Nitric Oxide Dioxygenase-like function [@piccianoNitricOxideSynthase2019], and which might mediate NOD activity in some strains lacking annotated NOD sequences.

 ### Influence of Cell Size on Gene Counts for Enzymes Metabolizing ^•^NO {.unnumbered}